I WOULD LIKE TO GIVE

 With Ramadhan around the corner, many of us will be thinking of how to make the most of the month of mercy.
 However, did you know, immediately before Ramadhan, we have a time so rich in opportunity that it has been described as ‘water-laden clouds’ that fall on freshly planted seeds?
 This is Rajab and Sha’ban.
 If we want the goodness of Ramadhan to rain upon us, we must seize the opportunities that the days, before it, bring.

-As we emerge from a difficult Winter of lockdown, the first buds of Spring restore our hope for better seasons ahead.
+As we emerge from Winter, the first buds of Spring restore our hope for better seasons ahead.
 Just as the earth begins to blossom with new life, we must revive our spiritual hearts by planting the necessary seeds.

-With sacred days of Rajab passing and Sha’ban soon to follow, let us use this time to both ‘sow’ and ‘water’ our intentions for Ramadhan by giving relief to our vulnerable brothers and sisters on our doorstep.
+As we've entered the sacred days of Sha'ban, let us use this time to both ‘sow’ and ‘water’ our intentions for Ramadhan by giving relief to our vulnerable brothers and sisters on our doorstep.

 “I was then hit by a benefit cap which left me with not enough to look after my 3 children and my husband was recalled to prison at the same time.
 I became very lonely, especially in a new area in a new home with no support network.
 Lockdown has made my depression much worse.”